docker-archive/mta_java_workshop/README.md

 ## <a name="task5.2"></a>Task 5.2: Configuring Containers for Deployment

-We'll use the Redis container as example on how to configure containers for production.
+We'll use the Redis container as example on how to configure containers for production and go through the options.

 ```yaml
   redis: